sdonohoo/forecasting/energy_load/GEFCom2017_D_Prob_MT_hourly/submissions/fnn/README.md

 ### Model tuning

 The data of January - April of 2016 were used as validation dataset for some minor model tuning.
 Based on the model performance on this validation dataset, a larger feature set was narrowed down to the features described above.
-The model hyperparameter tuning is done on the 6 train round data.
-The best model is selected by cross validation using these training data in the 6 forecast rounds.
+The model hyperparameter tuning is done on the 6 train round data using 4 cross validation folds with 6 forecasting rounds in each fold.
 The set of hyperparameters which yield the best cross validation pinball loss will be used to train models and forecast energy load across all 6 forecast rounds.

 ### Description of implementation scripts

+Train and Predict:
 * `feature_engineering.py`: Python script for computing features and generating feature files.
+* `train_predict.R`: R script that trains Quantile Regression Neural Network models and predicts on each round of test data.
+* `train_score_vm.sh`: Bash script that runs `feature_engineering.py` and `train_predict.R` five times to generate five submission files and measure model running time.

+Tune hyperparameters using R:
+* `cv_settings.json`: JSON script that sets cross validation folds.
 * `train_validate.R`: R script that trains Quantile Regression Neural Network models and evaluate the loss on validation data of each cross validation round and forecast round with a set of hyperparameters and calculate the average loss.
 This script is used for grid search on vm.
+* `train_validate_vm.sh`: Bash script that runs `feature_engineering.py` and `train_validate.R` multiple times to generate cross validation result files and measure model tuning time.

+Tune hyperparameters using AzureML HyperDrive:
+* `cv_settings.json`: JSON script that sets cross validation folds.
 * `train_validate_aml.R`: R script that trains Quantile Regression Neural Network models and evaluate the loss on validation data of each cross validation round and forecast round with a set of hyperparameters and calculate the average loss.
 This script is used as the entry script for hyperdrive.
 * `aml_estimator.py`: Python script that passes the inputs and outputs between hyperdrive and the entry script `train_validate_aml.R`.
 * `hyperparameter_tuning.ipynb`: Jupyter notebook that does hyperparameter tuning with azureml hyperdrive.
-* `train_predict.R`: R script that trains Quantile Regression Neural Network models and predicts on each round of test data.
-* `train_validate_vm.sh`: Bash script that runs `feature_engineering.py` and `train_validate.R` multiple times to generate cross validation result files and measure model tuning time.
-* `train_score_vm.sh`: Bash script that runs `feature_engineering.py` and `train_predict.R` five times to generate five submission files and measure model running time.

 ### Steps to reproduce results